nickdowse/RailsMagicClipboard/README.md

 ### Installation

-To install, well, come talk to me and I'll sort it out for you.
-Soon it'll be in package control.
-Read on for more options, and see the sections below and the 'Setup Issues' section for more information.
+Until it is in Package Control either come talk to me and I'll help you install it, or read on for more options.
+Don't forget to read the sections below and the 'Setup Issues' section for more essential install information.

 ###### Installing through package control